 You don’t have to be born with confidence to address a crowd or even just one other person and win them over.
 Speaking with confidence is a skill you can develop.
-You also don’t have to become expert at it overnight.
-Also ask for feedback.
+You also don’t have to become an expert at it overnight.
+Also, ask for feedback.
 If you have a trusted associate, ask them how you came across when you spoke up at a meeting or in some other group situation.
-Someone on your team who you trust can also be a candidate for giving you input on how you addressed the group in laying out a plan, making assignments, or talking about future challenges and opportunities.
+Someone on your team you trust can also be a candidate for giving you input on how you addressed the group in laying out a plan, making assignments, or talking about future challenges and opportunities.

 Other ways to build your confidence in speaking up include:

 Get factual: The more facts you have to back up your statements, the more confidence you will have.
 When you speak from facts and stats and not emotion, you’ll be perceived as having more strength.
-People might be able derail your comments when they are largely emotional.
+People might be able to derail your comments when they are largely emotional.
 Facts back you up.

-Let your body language back you up: How you stand and use your hands and eye contact supports your message.
+Let your body language back you up: How you stand and use your hands, and eye contact supports your message.
 If your eyes are lowered when you speak, for example, they detract from the powerful message you may be conveying.

-Frame things as an opinion: Words such as “I think” or “I believe” reflect your opinion which may be easier to convey than trying to make a statement of fact without all the data to support your position.
+Frame things as an opinion: Words such as “I think” or “I believe” reflect your opinion, which may be easier to convey than trying to make a statement of fact without all the data to support your position.

 Speaking with confidence attracts others to you.
-It’s a skill you may have to work on but it will pay big benefits because people know where you stand, what you bring to the table and also that you mean what you say.
+It’s a skill you may have to work on, but it will pay big benefits because people know where you stand, what you bring to the table, and also that you mean what you say.